matplotlib/mplcairo/README.rst

 Dependencies:

 - Python 3,
+- Matplotlib:

-- Matplotlib, including PR#8771 (or ≥2.1.0rc1 for Gtk3 and non-interactive
+  * ≥2.1.0rc1 for GTK3 or non-interactive backends,
-  backends),
+  * with Matplotlib PR#9202 for Qt5 or wx,

 - pycairo≥1.12 [#]_,
-- pybind11≥2.2, automatically installed [#]_,
+- pybind11≥2.2, automatically installed [#]_.

 All code examples below assume that the appropriate conda environment is active (pycairo is not available as a wheel, so conda is the simplest option).